 Please note that attendance is mandatory for submitting recitation activities.
-If you fail to attend the recitation session, you will not be able to get credit for your submission of recitation activity.
+If you fail to attend the recitation session, you will get zero.
 Coming late or not participating causes you to miss the point for the day.
 We do drop 2 lowest recitation grades.
 We DO NOT make up missed recitations, nor do we excuse them.
 Save your drops for when you absolutely need them.